In other words, the collective experience of your company by those external to it is the definition of your company’s brand.

 For those in the eLearning industry, it goes without saying that you rely on the functionality of your learning management system as the foundation of your business and a key component of your company’s brand.

 We’re frequently asked by prospective clients: How can an LMS be customized to follow company branding?

 Branding your company’s LMS can be done a number of different ways:

-- Use your company font(s) and brand color(s) consistently throughout your platform.
+- Using your company font(s) and brand color(s) consistently throughout your platform.

-- Use imagery and written copy effectively where it has the most bang-for-your-buck and reinforces what your company represents.
+- Using imagery and written copy effectively where it has the most bang-for-your-buck and reinforces what your company represents.

 Also ask yourself, exactly where on the interwebs is your LMS hosted?

 Namely, how are students accessing your platform and what is the quality of their user experience?
 Although this isn’t branding per se, it does directly affect the perception of your company and the impact of your branding.
 Namely, how are students accessing your platform and what is the quality of their user experience?